Travelling independently in China and Tibet twenty years ago

 Travelling companions in our makeshift home in the back of the truck in August 1995

 The trip itself was arduous but good fun.
 We saw some great things, had quite a few breakdowns, ate lots of pot noodles and had a couple of arguments with the driver over the itinerary.
-For example he didn’t want to take us to Everest Base Camp but luckily, on someone’s advice, I had had a contract drawn up that was translated into Mandarin that both driver and I had signed – he didn’t have a leg to stand on (plus it helped having twenty stinky backpackers yelling at him in at least ten different languages).
+For example, he didn’t want to take us to Everest Base Camp but luckily, on someone’s advice, I had had a contract drawn up that was translated into Mandarin that both driver and I had signed – he didn’t have a leg to stand on (plus it helped to have twenty stinky backpackers yelling at him in at least ten different languages).
 We even picked up a couple of hitchhikers, which caused another argument (to do with the driver pocketing the money that they paid for the ride).

 Gyantse monastery in August 1995

 Gyantse monastery (Image courtesy of Kellie Parry © www.passportology.com)